RecipesLearn

 Apart from these qualms, the plastic handle material does feel high quality; It’s long and heavy so those are bonuses in my book.

-During winter in New England, it’s also not unrealistic for the cheap plastic handles to snap.
-Granted, I’d wager to say most folks aren’t like me trying to smoke ribs or brisket when it’s between -15F outside.
+During winter in New England, it’s not unrealistic for the cheap plastic handles to snap.
+Granted, I’d wager to say most folks aren’t like me trying to smoke ribs or brisket when it’s -15F outside.

 When that happens, you throw them out and get another for $6-11.